Paul Gosar: Boycott of Pope Francis

 On September 17, 2015, in an op-ed on the conservative website Townhall.com, Gosar announced that he would not attend Pope Francis's planned address to a joint meeting of Congress unless Francis spoke about issues such as "violent Islam" or Planned Parenthood instead of climate change.
 He wrote that he would treat Francis the same way he believes "leftist politicians" should be treated.
 Gosar said that Francis "adopted all of the socialist talking points, wrapped false science and ideology into 'climate justice' and is being presented to guilt people into leftist policies."
 He called climate science "questionable" and criticized Laudato si', Francis's encyclical on the environment.

 Gosar did not attend Francis's September 24 address, the only member of Congress not to do so.
 Shortly after Francis's visit, Gosar used his opposition to his address as a fundraising tool.
 A fundraising email for Gosar used his Townhall.com op-ed's catchphrase, "When the Pope chooses to act and talk like a leftist politician, then he can expect to be treated like one" and positioned Gosar as the victim of "unprecedented attacks" from "the liberals, the left-wing media and the Obama political machine."

 Economy

 Gosar voted for the Tax Cuts and Jobs Act of 2017.
 He was criticized for touting funding for Kingman Airport in the Infrastructure Investment and Jobs Act while neglecting to mention that he voted against the final bill.

+Gosar was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+In June 2020, Gosar introduced a bill that if passed would force the Federal Reserve to restart issuance of $500 bills and adopt a new design that would feature former President Donald Trump in its portrait.